 A great exercise to start getting comfortable with these shapes would be to pick out a random chord, for example F Major, and then try to find it in all the CAGED positions.

-This skill will undoubtedly take your playing to the next level.
+This skill will undoubtedly improve your playing significantly.

 One of the biggest advantages of studying the guitar’s fretboard through this method is the fact that you’re not learning about chords exclusively.